What is Oblique Imagery?

 resembles how people normally view their landscape compared to traditional orthagonal (straight down) imagery.
 To access current and historical Johnson County oblique imagery, please visit the Pictometry Obliques web application.

 When Was the Johnson County Oblique Imagery Flown?

-for Johnson County, it was flown in late February and early March 2012 in an attempt to capture "leaf off" conditions.
+The current oblique imagery was flown in early Spring 2023 in an attempt to capture "leaf off" conditions.
 Oblique imagery was

 Can I access Oblique Imagery?

 Public Web Access: